Fonts

 Setting font file as embedded resource

-The following image shows an example of a solution with font files added as embedded resources, and the following table illustrates the various assemblyName and location values you can specify to retrieve those fonts.
+The following image shows a structure of an example solution with font files added as embedded resources, and the following table lists base resource locations you need to specify to use those fonts.

 Packaging fonts in .NET application